ZeroStellar/NullSpace/README.md

 # NullSpace

-Place for portfolio and finished Advent of Code pieces.
-For showing potential employers ONLY.
-Anything else goes in StellarSingularity.
+Location of Advent of Code pieces and project contributions for portfolio.

+Advent of Code 2019 Participation Solutions.